How This Chartered Accountant Started a New Life in Tokyo, Japan as an Expat

 The cost of living in Japan depends on where you live.

-I live in the city of Tokyo so I almost spend JPY 200k a month on rent, food, utilities, and transport.
+I live in the city of Tokyo, so I spend almost 200k a month on rent, food, utilities, and transport.

-Eating out is costlier than cooking.
+Eating out is more expensive than cooking.
 The restaurants in Tokyo have different prices for lunch and dinner.
 However, with higher salary levels, it is manageable for a single person.

-In case you have a family to support, the expense increases as much.
+If you have a family to support, the expense increases as well.

-Savings depend on your lifestyle, however, I should say that you can expect to save more in Japan than in India in absolute terms, primarily due to salary levels being 4x than India.
+Savings depend on your lifestyle; however, I should say that you can expect to save more in Japan than in India in absolute terms, primarily due to salary levels being 4x higher in Japan than India.

 House Rents in Japan

 - The spaces are limited and come at a premium here.
-So for someone used to living in a 1500 sq ft flat, it can be difficult.
-Keep in mind that living in a convenient area of Tokyo can be a 30-40% increase in rent.
-On the other hand, in cities other than Tokyo, the cost of rent can be 20, 30 or even 50% lower.
+So for someone used to living in a 1500-square-foot flat, it can be difficult.
+Keep in mind that living in a convenient area of Tokyo can mean a 30–40% increase in rent.
+On the other hand, in cities other than Tokyo, the cost of rent can be 20, 30, or even 50% lower.

-- Rent varies by location, size, and age of the apartment as well as it's proximity to the metro stations.
+- Rent varies by location, size, and age of the apartment, as well as its proximity to metro stations.

-- For people on a budget or backpackers, there are many BNB's, shared houses and capsule hotels to choose from.
+- For people on a budget or backpackers, there are many B&Bs, shared houses, and capsule hotels to choose from.

 Mode of Transport in Japan

-- You'd find many taxis plying on the streets, however, they are pricier.
+- You’d find many taxis plying the streets; however, they are pricier.

 - Some people also use bicycles to reach nearby places.

-If you are considering to work in Japan it would be nice to observe this:
+If you are considering working in Japan, it would be nice to observe this:

-- They are very particular and try avoiding mistakes.
+- They are very particular and try to avoid mistakes.
 They are perfect in the truest sense.

-- Work culture in Japan is centered around the corporate.
+- Work culture in Japan is centred around the corporation.

-- People are usually addressed by their last names suffixed with -san, -sama, -chan depending on the age, position, and relationship.
+- People are usually addressed by their last names suffixed with -san, -sama, or -chan, depending on their age, position, and relationship.

-- Formal wear is commonplace and even in the most sweltering summers, you would find the Japanese donning their suits replete with the necktie.
+- Formal wear is common, and even in the hottest summers, you’ll see the Japanese in their suits, complete with necktie.

 - They also think like a community, which is amazing.
-So, a question to a particular person would first be discussed and debated within his / her Team before being replied.
+So, a question to a particular person would first be discussed and debated within his or her team before being replied to.

 - The communication is mostly in Japanese and can be a little difficult for someone who doesn't know the language.
 The language itself has three scripts and requires a lot of effort to master.